3and4/Leither/doc/MiMei-en.md

  MiMei ID is the unique ID of a MiMei object, never changes after its creation.
  MiMei ID can be used in index, operation and reference of the object.
  MiMei data is stored in file or database.
 Each time the data is changed, a new version of backup is created with an ID based on the synopsis of its content.
 The version number increments from 0.
- For convenience the lastest version of backup data is called _last_.
+ For convenience the latest version of backup data is called _last_.
  + Internal label is content synopsis ID
 Every backup version of MiMei is pointed to by a file or database ID, which is generated by hashing synopsis of content.